Back to School Sale: $100 OFF Sitewide Shop now

 Part 6: When to See the Doctor

-The signs and symptoms of the disease can help in diagnosing ingrown vs. herpes.
+The signs and symptoms of the disease can help diagnose ingrown hair vs. herpes.
 So, if you are sure you only have ingrown hair with no infection, there is no need to consult a professional.

 However, if you experience tender warts, fever, body aches, and similar signs, it is better to consult a doctor as soon as possible and get a proper treatment.
 Moroever, the presence of bumps in genital areas requires medical attention.